Inpatient Services

 Hematology/oncology

 As the regional, federally-designated comprehensive cancer center, Dartmouth Hitchcock Medical Center maintains a busy inpatient hematology and bone marrow transplant service.
-House officers gain experience with every stage of cancer treatment, including initiating chemotherapy, using new transplant protocols, biologics and CAR-T cell therapy, and providing end-of-life and palliative care.
+Residents gain experience with every stage of cancer treatment, including initiating chemotherapy, using new transplant protocols, biologics and CAR-T cell therapy, and providing end-of-life and palliative care.

 The ICU offers medicine residents the opportunity to act as consultants and primary caregivers for medical patients requiring the highest level of care.
-Interns work day shifts only, transitioning to more independent night shifts as their skills increase in the PGY-2 and PGY-3 years.
-A specific didactic curriculum is delivered to all interns.
+Interns work day shifts only, transitioning to more independent night shifts as their skills increase in the PGY-2 and PGY-3 years, in a 2 intern and 1 resident team.

 Night float